Narendarkumar98/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-##This Task contains the code to create a python function for Caesar Cipher that meant to encrypt and decrypt the user input.
 # Caesar Cipher Implementation in Python

 This repository contains a Python implementation of the Caesar Cipher, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions down the alphabet.